 As an educator, Ai gives masterclasses, workshops, and sectionals by invitation, at venues such as Middle Tennessee State University, University of Nevada/Reno, Western Kentucky University, Canadian Flute Festival, Mid-South Flute Festival, et al. Ai offers private flute instruction in Cupertino, California.
 To learn more about her teaching style and success of her students, please follow this link.

-Her writings are published in PAN (Journal of the British Flute Society) and The Beethoven Journal (The American Beethoven Society), and in the Japan Flutists Association Journal as a guest columnist for Mr. Yutaka Chiba's column "Toronto Dayori".
+Ai's writings are published in Pan (Journal of the British Flute Society) and The Beethoven Journal (The American Beethoven Society), and in the Japan Flutists Association Journal as a guest columnist for Mr. Yutaka Chiba's column "Toronto Dayori".
 Ai is also a contributor to Flute Examiner, and publishes a vLog mini-series FlutyHacks.

 Ai Goldsmith received her formal music education at UCLA and San Jose State Universities in California, where she studied with Sheridon Stokes, David Shostac and Isabelle Chapuis.
 Additionally, she has been mentored by master flutist Robert Stallman for over a decade.